Mike Tyson vs. Andrew Golota: Background

 After serving a 15-month ban because of his actions during his 1997 match with Evander Holyfield, Tyson returned in January 1999 with a fifth-round knockout win over heavyweight contender, Francois Botha.
 After Botha, Tyson had little trouble with his next three opponents.
 He fought a no-contest with Orlin Norris.
 Norris was injured and could not continue after the first round.
 Further fights included a second-round knockout against veteran Julius Francis followed by a 34-second knockout versus fringe contender Lou Savarese.
 On August 30, 2000, the announcement came that Tyson's next fight would be against former heavyweight title challenger Andrew Golota.
 Both men came into the fight with reputations as dirty fighters which led some to doubt whether the two could have a clean fight.
-Golota's two most notable fights were against Riddick Bowe, where both times, Golota was disqualified for hitting Bowe below the waist.
+Two of Golota's most notable fights were against Riddick Bowe, where both times, Golota was disqualified for hitting Bowe below the waist.
 Meanwhile, Tyson was notoriously disqualified in his rematch with Holyfield for biting both of Holyfield's ears and had a history of hitting after the bell, repeated in his fights against Botha, Norris and Savarese.
 Golota publicly stated that he planned to fight cleanly.
 Tyson stated that he hoped he would obtain a quick knockout victory over Golota.

-The fight
+The fights

+Undercard

+The first televised bout saw unbeaten Alex Trujillo survive a fourth round knockdown to defeat WBC No. 10 ranked lightweight Jose Luis Juarez.
+The second saw Laila Ali be taken the distance for the first time in her career by Kendra Lenhart.
+Ali would nevertheless take a unanimous decision victory.

+Judah vs. Quiroz

+In the chief support, IBF 140 lb champion Zab Judah faced No. 15 ranked contender Hector Quiroz.

+Judah would dominate the bout, despite lapses in the action prompting boos from the crowd, landing enough sharp punches to the head to swell Quiroz's right cheek and his cause his right eye to nearly close.

+About a minute left in the 8th round, referee Dale Grable stopped the bout on the advice of the ringside physician due to the swelling.